Who we are

 What is the background of the project?

 The spread of an infectious disease involves many factors such as the agent (virus, bacteria, etc.), the host, and the environment in which transmissions take place.
 The purpose of modeling and analysis of infectious diseases, in relation to global public health, is to evaluate the process of disease spread, to understand its epidemiology, to determine the most effective interventions required, and its timeliness which is especially importantly in this modern age of globalization.
 Mathematical modeling of infectious diseases is growing in importance because of the various issues in global disease spread and in its control arising from many new or newly emerging diseases (e.g., SARS, dengue, Ebola, H1N1pmd09, avian influenza, Zika, etc.) in recent years, and because massive data sources are now available for studying disease transmission, pathogen evolution and the impact of social behavior of the hosts.
-Utilizing big data sources to understand the subsequent impacts on disease spread requires detailed and sophisticated modeling of the interactions amongst pathogens and hosts, which is the primary purpose of this project.

 What is the aim of the project?